witiz/markupy/docs/advanced.md

 Let's detail the parameters and return value of an handler:

 - `old`: the previous/current instance of the attribute.
 It can be `None` if the attribute has not been set previously for a given `Element`.
 Otherwise, it will be an instance of `Attribute`, a very lightweight object with only 2 properties: `name` and `value`.
 - `new`: the instance of the `Attribute` that is about to be updated.
-It is mutable so you can update its `name` or `value` properties in place.
+Its `value` property is mutable so you can update it in place.
 - return type depends on what to do next:
     - returning `None` tells `markupy` to continue processing other registered handlers before persisting.
 Handlers are processed in the reverse order of registration (most recent first).
     - returning an instance of `Attribute` instructs `markupy` to either: